How to Split a Lilac Bush or Propagate Lilacs The Old-Timey Way

 • Third, water your new lilac bush.

-• Fourth, fill the rest of the container with fresh potting soil and make sure your new lilac bush is firm in the container.
+• Fourth, fill the rest of the container with fresh potting soil and ensure your new lilac bush is securely in place in the container.

 Lilac bush that was split using this simple technique and transplanted to another part of my yard

-Here is a split lilac bush that was transplanted last year using this method of splitting the plant.
-Because it was a new plant this spring, there was only one bloom.
-Oh, well, I’m still proud of it.
+Because it was a new plant that first spring, there was only one bloom.
+I was still proud of it, after all.

 Disclaimer